FarronF/limerick-council-meetings/meetings/2017/09/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 17th July 2017.md

 ***management plans, in house.***

-The motion was proposed by Councillor Butler and seconded by Councillor Sheahan.--- 7
+The motion was proposed by Councillor Butler and seconded by Councillor Sheahan.
+---
+7

 In proposing the motion, Councillor Butler noted the increased traffic that would be generated